 Forrest v.
 Verizon

 An example of the effective use of a clickwrap agreement used to provide notice is shown in the "Forrest v.
 Verizon" case.
-In this case, a dispute arose between a customer and Verizon over a small clause detailed in the Terms of Service of Verizon.
+In this case, a dispute arose between a customer and Verizon over a small clause detailed in Verizon's Terms of Service.

 The customer was upset over that particular clause and claimed that Verizon had not provided them with notice of this term.
 The customer had assented to a clickwrap agreement that was within a scroll box.